Buttrey Food & Drug: Acquisition by Jewel and American Stores

-In 1966, Buttrey Foods was acquired by Chicago, Illinois-based grocer Jewel Companies.
+In 1966, Buttrey Foods was acquired by Chicago-based grocer Jewel Companies.
 The F.A.
 Buttrey Co. stores, which operated under the Buttreys Suburban banner and were not part of the Jewel deal, closed in 1976.
 In the years following the acquisition by Jewel, Buttrey Foods began opening Buttrey-Osco combination stores, which combined the products sold by Buttrey and Osco Drug.
-Soon after, Jewel Companies financed a far-flung expansion plan which added Buttrey stores to several new markets.
+Soon after, Jewel Companies financed a far-flung expansion plan which added Buttrey stores to several new markets in the Northwest and Upper Midwest states.
 In 1981, Buttrey operated 53 stores in Montana, North Dakota, Minnesota, Wyoming, Washington, Oregon, and Idaho.

 In June 1984, American Stores acquired Jewel Companies.
 The following year, Buttrey Foods took full ownership of all 31 Buttrey-Osco stores and rebranded them as Buttrey Food & Drug stores.
 In 1986, American Stores relocated Buttrey's headquarters to Salt Lake City, Utah, home of American Stores' Skaggs-Alpha Beta division.
+Buttrey then used the Skaggs-Alpha Beta name for its store brand.

 In July 1987, Buttrey closed seven stores in Idaho, which included all locations in Boise and Pocatello.
 Three of the five Boise stores were sold to Albertsons.

 In September 1987, Skaggs Alpha-Beta was reorganized into Alpha-Beta Stores, Inc., which relocated Buttrey's headquarters back to Great Falls in a newly formed division of Alpha-Beta.

-American Stores put Buttrey up for sale in May 1990 and, during August, sold it to an investment group led by Buttrey's management and Freeman Spogli & Co.
-American Stores received US$184 million from proceeds of the sale and other agreements.
+American Stores put Buttrey up for sale in May 1990 and, in August, sold the chain to an investment group (Buttrey Acquisition Corp) led by Buttrey's management and Los Angeles–based investment firm Freeman Spogli & Co.
+American Stores received $184 million from proceeds of the sale and other agreements.
 At the time of the sale, Buttrey had operated 44 stores and employed 4,200 workers in Idaho, Montana, North Dakota, Washington, and Wyoming.